sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --browsertime.proxy.https, --proxy.https  Https proxy (host:port)  [string]

 Crawler
   -d, --crawler.depth            How deep to crawl (1=only one page, 2=include links from first page, etc.)
   -m, --crawler.maxPages         The max number of pages to test.
 Default is no limit.
       --crawler.exclude          Exclude URLs matching the provided regular expression (ex: "/some/path/", "://some\.domain/").
 Can be provided multiple times.
       --crawler.include          Discard URLs not matching the provided regular expression (ex: "/some/path/", "://some\.domain/").
 Can be provided multiple times.
+      --crawler.ignoreRobotsTxt  Ignore robots.txt rules of the crawled domain.  [boolean] [default: false]

 Grafana
       --grafana.host                  The Grafana host used when sending annotations.